 But do employees believe their employers are doing enough to help them achieve a good work-life balance?
 Not quite.
 In fact, 32% of respondents in Germany, 29% in France, 23% in the UK, 20% in Denmark and Sweden, and 12% in the Netherlands say they strongly disagree that their employer is doing enough.

 Evaluating Your Investment

-As an exercise, it can be helpful to assess how many of your employees have enrolled in a particular wellbeing benefit, such as a gym pass or a massage.
-The findings will not only enable you to see which benefits you are currently offering are most popular amongst your employees but also what percentage of your workforce are making efforts to look after their health and wellbeing.
+As an exercise, it can be helpful to assess how many of your employees have enrolled in a particular well-being benefit, such as a gym pass or a massage.
+The findings will not only enable you to see which benefits you are currently offering are most popular among your employees but also what percentage of your workforce are making efforts to look after their health and well-being.

 You can then take a position that those participating in well-being programs and enrolling in benefits are providing a return on investment through the adoption of healthier lifestyle choices.